by Dr Louise Santhanam, General Practitioner

 Leaflets and Posters

-The following are non-commercial posters and leaflets featuring infant feeding that may be useful to display or offer in the GP Practice.
+The following are examples of non-commercial posters and leaflets featuring infant feeding that may be useful to display or offer in the GP Practice.

 - Public Health England: Start 4 Life Resources Enables downloading and ordering of Start 4 Life posters and leaflets.

-- Unicef Baby Friendly Initiative: Leaflets and Posters Information for parents and healthcare professionals about infant feeding.
+- Unicef Baby Friendly Initiative: Resources Information for parents and healthcare professionals about infant feeding.
 Including links to ‘Welcome to Breastfeed Here’ posters.

 - WHO: World Breastfeeding Week 2016 Infographics Posters illustrating breastfeeding support in action.